fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 #.
 "Clear all cache" in Install Tool (Important actions)

 #.
-Adjust your templates to new Bootstrap 3 Theme
+Adjust your all your templates